 Prior to joining Lipsky Lowe, Milana worked at a prominent law firm which focused on representing both labor unions and employees in a variety of state and federal labor and employment matters.
 Milana effectively advocated for hundreds of employees—including home attendants, construction workers, servers and other tipped employees, tailors, drivers, and domestic workers— to recover their unpaid wages and benefits in complex wage and hour litigation, under Fair Labor Standards Act, Home Care Worker Wage Parity Act, and other New York and New Jersey state laws.
 She also represented multi-employer benefit pension funds and labor organizations in ERISA litigation and arbitrations, including federal alter ego, single employer, and successor liability lawsuits.

-Milana is listed as a Metro Rising Star by New York Super Lawyer Magazine in 2017, 2018, 2019 and 2020.
-No more than 2.5% of the lawyers in New York are named on this list.
+Milana has been recognized as a Rising Star Super Lawyer by New York Super Lawyer Magazine for every year since 2017, including 2022.
+No more than 2.5% of the lawyers in New York are named to this esteemed list.

 Milana is an Adjunct Professor at Fordham University School of Law, where she teaches a seminar on trial preparation and courtroom presentation.
 Milana also serves as a Committee Member of the Labor and Employment Law Committee as well as in the Women in the Legal Profession Committee.
 She was a Committee Member of the United Nations Committee of the New York City Bar Association until 2019.